-Mary Bamford RD, MBA, BSc (Clinical Nutrition), Registered Dietitian at Renascent
+Mary Bamford RD, MBA, BSc (Clinical Nutrition), Registered Dietitian

 You can nourish your body in ways that support both your immediate and long-term recovery with addiction.
 I invite you to consider the helpful eating habits below.
 Consider what are you are doing well already and what you can build on to support your recovery?